cuappdev/swarm-cli/README.md

 ## Swarm

 These commands will provision a cluster of machines, locking down their access using SSH keys and joining them into a Docker Swarm.

-### `python manage.py swarm compile`

-This compiles the Ansible configuration, inventory, playbooks, and SSH keys into a single directory to ease deployment concerns and eliminate issues with relative paths.
-The Ansible deployment must be recompiled after every change to `swarm.ini`.
-Unlike with the testbed, it is safe to recompile whenever.
+They also can configure the Swarm to get ready for deployment, and also clean up Docker containers and images off of clusters.

 ### `python manage.py swarm lockdown`